hinance/hinance/README.md

 ### Converting Step

-Here the patched scraped data is converted from terms of accounts, transactions and orders into changes.
+On the converting step the patched scraped data is converted from terms of accounts, transactions and orders into changes.

 Each bank transaction is converted into a single change with empty group identifier.
 That is, the resulting change is **ungrouped**.